St Carthage's Cathedral (Lismore, New South Wales): Flooding

 In 2022, Lismore and other parts of northern New South Wales and South-East Queensland were flooded.
 The Wilson River in Lismore reached 14.37 metres at its peak, the largest flood since modern records began.
 Despite the cathedral sitting on a hill, water flooded the building, moving the heavy timber pews but not damaging the sanctuary.
 The damage and delayed cleanup following a second large flood just a few months later meant the cathedral was unable to be used for several months.
-As of August 2022, it is still not being used and masses are instead being held at the Carmelite Monastery at Goonellabah.